danielreidy7/js-practice-exersizes/README.md

 # 2020 Advent of code

 I am taking part in the https://adventofcode.com/ this year.
-Lets see what Chrsitmas will bring.
-25 days of coding puzzles.
+Lets see what Chrsitmas will bring (probably just 25 days of coding puzzle).

 ### Day 1
 TwoSum challenge with a slight twist.
+Finding instaces of the sum of two integers that add up to 2020.
+Then a ThreeSum problem on the same dataset.
+(This one I will need to redo as I bruteforced it before my ears bled.)
 [Solution](adventofcode/day_1/solution.js)